sbmkvp/footfall_from_wifi_sensors/review/response.md

 clusters.
 How about the performance for different clustering methods in your study？

 > Thank you.
 This part has been expanded and clarified in the revised manuscript.
-The
-> performance of the algorithms were tested on the basis of the time taken for
+> The performance of the algorithms used for one dimensional classification were
+> evaluated on the basis of the time taken for processing and the resulting
-> processing and the relative improvement in results.
-We found the k-means gives
+> mean absolute percentage error.
+We found that the k-means gives
-> us the best data for the least processing time.
+> us the best data for the quickest processing time.
 The graph based clustering
+> was done using two parameters - sequence threshold of 60 and time threshold of
-> was done using parameters which were arrived at using trial and error
+> 16 seconds.
+These values were arrived arrived at using trial and error by using
-> controlling for a known device.
+> a know device as the control mechanism.
+This has been illustrated further in
+> the revised manuscript.

 4.3 Corrections and Clarifications